 Eleanor Price, '17

-Flute Performance and English Writing majors; Plainfield, Indiana
+Flute Performance and English Literature majors; Plainfield, Indiana

 "On one side, this commitment encourages civic engagement.
 Involvement in public forums, meetings, and polling proves personal interest in the system.
 On the other hand, this equality shouldn’t be the choice of a few involved people.
 Whether or not one is involved in the system, they should be granted the “privileges and immunities” promised to citizens, and the “due process and equal protection” promised to all people.
 This commitment stretches from the environment to equal pay and the ethics involved with both.
 Everyone deserves clean air, clean water, and a chance at life, and that is a matter of ethics."

-Eleanor is a sophomore Music major who is also studying writing, linguistics, and French while at DePauw.
-She is an Honor Scholar and very active in the School of Music, participating in the Band, Orchestra, and numerous chamber ensembles.
-She hopes to tie her interest in ethics with her other pursuits in the future.
+Eleanor is a junior majoring in Flute Performance and English Literature.
+She is an Honor Scholar and very involved in the School of Music, participating in the University Band, Orchestra, and numerous chamber ensembles.
+In the spring semester she will be traveling to France to further her musical studies.
+She hopes to maintain her interest in ethics in whatever discipline she studies.